FAQs - We Work Hard to Provide You With the Information You Need

 What is the length of stay?

+The length of treatment stay varies for each individual depending on the addiction severity, co-occurring disorders, any medical complications, and insurance coverage.
 Research shows the longer clients stay in treatment, the better their chances of sustained recovery.
 To ensure maximum success, we offer 30-to-90-day programs based on individual needs.
 In addition, we guarantee that clients who successfully complete our 90-day program will stay clean and sober, or they can return for a complimentary 30-days of treatment.
 Learn more about our Brand Promise.

 What can I expect from detox?